ept-team/equinor-ctf-2022/writeups/Pwn/xored/coldboots/README.md

 ## Analysis

 Dockerfile reveals it runs on ubuntu:20.04, flag file is /opt/flag and we are provided with the correct version of libc.
 Nice!
-The binary is approptiately called xored.
+The binary is appropriately called xored.

 Running checksec on the binary reveals No PIE, No Canary and Partial RELRO